How to Use AirPods: Pairing, Controls, Settings and Function

 Reset AirPods

 Resetting your AirPods can often resolve issues like connectivity problems, poor sound quality, or if they're not working as expected.
-Here's how to reset your AirPods:
+Here's how to reset your AirPods:.
+That helps readers focus on the connection basics before they repeat the same AirPods pairing path.

 For AirPods and AirPods Pro